 Alcoholic beverages are further governed by Virginia Polytechnic Institute and State University Policy and Procedures No. 1015.

-For more information related to federal and state laws and regulations regarding alcohol or illegal drugs or prevention and substance-use programs available at Virginia Tech, please consult the website for Hokie Wellness, as well as the university's Drug and Alcohol Prevention Program document.
+For more information related to federal and state laws and regulations regarding alcohol or illegal drugs or prevention and substance-use programs available at Virginia Tech, please consult the university's Drug and Alcohol Prevention Program document.